findopendata/findopendata/README.md

 ## System Overview

-The Find Open Data system has three components:
+The Find Open Data system has the following components:

 1. **Frontend**: a React app, located in `frontend`.
 2. **API Server**: a Flask web server, located in `apiserver`.
+3. **LSH Server**: a Go web server, located in `lshserver`.
-3. **Crawler**: a set of [Celery](https://docs.celeryproject.org/en/latest/userguide/tasks.html) tasks, located in `crawler`.
+4. **Crawler**: a set of [Celery](https://docs.celeryproject.org/en/latest/userguide/tasks.html) tasks, located in `crawler`.

-Both the Frontend and the API Server can be deployed to [Google App Engine (standard)](https://cloud.google.com/appengine/docs/standard/).
+The Frontend, the API Server, and the LSH Server can be deployed to
+[Google App Engine (standard)](https://cloud.google.com/appengine/docs/standard/).

 We also use two external storage systems for persistence: